 If I express an interest in the things of the Lord after an evangelistic service a counselor may ask me if I "believe" that Christ died for me, and that He rose again from the dead?
 Receiving an affirmative answer, the counselor may then "assure" me that I am now eternally saved.

-But an intellectual "belief" based on pressure from a well-meaning evangelist may leave one with a false "assurance" of having been added to God's book of life.
+But an intellectual "belief" based on pressure from a well-meaning evangelist may leave a person with a "false assurance" of having been added to God's book of life.
 Consider the following:

 But, if an evangelist assures me that I am saved, yet there has been no actual turning to God from sin on my part it raises important questions as to the reality of my profession of faith.
 Perhaps I may never have been "born of the spirit" and I may have a false "assurance" of having been saved!
 Realize, it is not my intellectual faith that saves me.
-I can become "convinced" of all the "facts" related to the blessed work of our Lord Jesus Christ on Calvary, but still remain lost.
-After all, true saving faith is totally the gift of God, and has nothing to do with any "human understanding" of the gospel, nor does it depend on any moral works that I might or might not perform.
+I can become "convinced" of all the "facts" related to the blessed death and resurrection of our Lord Jesus Christ but still remain lost.
+This is because true saving faith is totally the gift of God, and has nothing to do with any "human understanding" of the gospel, nor does it depend on any moral works that I might or might not perform.

 God is a God of mercy.
 Because God has made me spiritually alive, I can finally realize I am a sinner and that I can do nothing to earn God's favor by any good works I do.
 I can only cast my whole self upon God.
 I can only rely completely on His mercy, and His provision for sinners.
 This provision for sinners is the Lord Jesus Himself.
-This Jesus is the only one who can take away sins.
-He, (the Lord Jesus), and only He ". . . is able also to save to the uttermost those who come to God through Him" (Heb.
-7:25).
+This Jesus is the only one who can take away sins because He died in the place of those who are lost and are under the Divine sentence of death (Romans 6:23).
+He, (the Lord Jesus), and only He ". . . is able also to save to the uttermost those who come to God through Him" (Hebrews 7:25).

 God alone is the originator of, author of, and giver of eternal life to those who believe on or "toward" (not merely about) the Lord Jesus.

 It is absolutely impossible for anyone to seek God unless the Father draws that person to His Son (John 6:44).
 This is why "faith toward our Lord Jesus Christ" is an actual evidence (Hebrews 12:1) that I, an undeserving sinner, have been spiritually 'made alive' (Ephesians 2:1 & 5) and have received spiritual life in Christ Jesus the Lord.
-It is the evidence that I have been given a vital link with God and am one of His children.
-My fleshly faith in the Lord Jesus is not the cause of my salvation.
+It is the evidence that I have been given a vital link with God and have become one of His children.
+Any faith in the Lord Jesus that originates in my human mind is not the cause of my salvation.
 The Lord Jesus is the cause of my belief and my salvation.
 And He has given us the faith to truly believe on Him and enjoy the gift of eternal life in Christ.